songololo/aiovectortiler/docs/config.md

 #### default_recipe - *optional*

-If a default recipe is not provided, then the app will set the only, or if more than one, the first layer as the 'default' layer.
+If a default recipe is not provided, then the app will select the first or only recipe file as the 'default'.
 When a URL request is made without a request for a specific layer, then the default layer will be used.
 If you have more than one layer, then by setting this key you can determine which of the layers is the 'default' layer.

     default_recipe: my_default_recipe_name